-You will need to provide letters of recommendation from two individuals who know you well and can present balanced evaluations and assessments.
+You will need to provide letters of recommendation from three individuals who know you well and can present balanced evaluations and assessments.
 It is preferred that your recommendations will be from former professors.

 Please provide official transcript(s) from every college you've attended.